dozoisch/react-redux-provide/README.md

   }
   ```

 Additionally, if `window.clientStates` exists and contains a key matching the provider instance's `providerKey`, its value will be merged into the store's initial state.
 This is used when initializing the state of the providers' stores on the client.
-A `window.queryResults` object may also be set to provide the client with a cached set of query results for the initial render.

 ## Replication